-- 12.1.1 Each commander has certain number of units assigned. - 12.1.2 Unit's assignment is set in each scenario. - 12.1.3 Unit assignment cannot be changed during game. - 12.1.4 Units have the same color schema and banner as the leader they are assigned to.
+- 12.1.1 Each leader has certain number of units assigned in the scenario. - 12.1.2 If there is unit pool (units not assigned to any leader) then Player can assign those units freely to any leader at the beginning of the game. - 12.1.3 Unit assignment cannot be changed during game.